Table of Contents

 Perlon-core strings have been created as an alternative to gut strings.
 They’re a nylon-based product.
 They do provide a near similar warmth and a great quality tone.
 However, they don’t have an extended playing-in period.

 The Dominant has to turn into a standard of quality and playability by which other synthetic strings are measured.
-The company is regarded very highly in the world of the violin and is sometimes considered the makers of best quality violin strings.
+The company is regarded very highly in the world of violin and is sometimes considered the maker of the best quality violin strings.
 Their attention to the smallest details leads to wonderful high-quality strings that are close in quality to gut strings.

 A history of quality…

 The ‘E’ string on this set is aluminum/steel construction but the ‘A,’ ‘D,’ and ‘G’ strings all have a multi-strand Perlon core that may be very flexible.
 The ‘A’ and ‘D’ have aluminum winding and the ‘G’ silver.
 All of them have a ball end.

 The sound they produce could be very close certainly to the sound of a gut string.
 However, it’s more convenient because it doesn’t include some of the problems that gut strings can have.

 Nice for any level of violinist…

-These simply should be considered as the most effective high-quality violin strings because of the historical past and standing in the world of the violin string.
+These simply should be considered the most effective high-quality violin strings because of their historical past and standing in the world of violin strings.
 They’re wonderful for the beginner as they’re going to assist them to produce a fantastic sound.

 They’re also very durable.
 These strings are set at a really affordable price point and make a beautiful option.